-Finally, as can be seen in Table \ref{synth_distances}, the presented dataset performs consistently better than the four current synthetic datasets present in the literature (CE-Gauss, CE-Net, CE-Cha and CE-Multi).
-The cross validated original version of the synthetic dataset surpasses all other datasets in the $\ell_1$ metrics (AUROC: $0.0775$ and accuracy: $0.0516$) and is only nearly outperformed by the CE-Cha dataset in the $\ell_2$ metrics (AUROC: $0.0120$ and accuracy: $0.0062$).
+Finally, as can be seen in Table \ref{synth_distances}, the presented dataset performs consistently better than four current synthetic datasets present in the literature (CE-Gauss, CE-Net, CE-Cha, and CE-Multi).
+The cross-validated original version of the synthetic dataset surpasses all other datasets in the $\ell_1$ metrics (AUROC: $0.0775$ and accuracy: $0.0516$) and is only nearly outperformed by the CE-Cha dataset in the $\ell_2$ metrics (AUROC: $0.0120$ and accuracy: $0.0062$).
 However, CE-Cha was built for the cause-effect pairs challenge and contains both artificial and real-world data from the Tübingen dataset, which causes clear confounding in this analysis.
 Furthermore, in absolute terms, the average difference in performance between our dataset and the Tübingen is also quite small.
-Therefore, it is clear that the presented synthetic dataset correctly mimics the Tübingen one, and consequently, the real-world dynamics accurately.
+In all, it is clear that the presented synthetic dataset correctly mimics the Tübingen and consequently, real-world dynamics accurately.
 It is also clear that it does so to a higher degree than all other known synthetic datasets.

-Additionally, the "Noisy" dataset was constructed by applying significant additive and multiplicative noise to the original version, and it yields results that are marginally inferior to those of its unaltered counterpart.
+Additionally, the "noisy" dataset was constructed by applying significant additive and multiplicative noise to the original version, and it yields results that are marginally inferior to those of its unaltered counterpart.
 This suggests that there is nothing inherently causal in the presence of noise that cannot be captured appropriately by the underlying exchangeability in the dataset.
-This is even more interesting given the absence of any additive or multiplicative relationship between the cause and the latent variable for all implemented causal functions (see Appendix \ref{algorithm_extras}).
+This is even more interesting given the absence of any additive or multiplicative relationship between the cause and the inner latent variable ($\gamma_n$) for all implemented causal functions (see Appendix \ref{algorithm_extras}).